1)

 REMAP_SCHEMA=jfee:williams

-Oracle Database Utilities for information about using the import utility
+Database Utilities for information about using the import

 8. ALTER TABLESPACE sales_1 READ WRITE;